ibexa/documentation-developer/docs/guide/search/solr.md

+---
+description: Configure Solr search engine to use with Ibexa DXP.
+---

 # Solr search engine

 [ezplatform-solr-search-engine](https://github.com/ezsystems/ezplatform-solr-search-engine) aims to be a transparent drop-in replacement for the SQL-based Legacy search engine powering [[= product_name =]] Search API by default.
 When you enable Solr and re-index your content, all your existing Search queries using `SearchService` will be powered by Solr automatically.
 This allows you to scale up your [[= product_name =]] installation and be able to continue development locally against SQL engine, and have a test infrastructure, Staging and Prod powered by Solr.
 This removes considerable load from your database.
 See [further information on the architecture of [[= product_name =]]](../architecture.md).